wnmmenoovg/whitepaper/snails/racing_traits/family.md

 Family genes are ordered from recessive to dominant which means **Atlantis (X)** is the rarest one while **Garden (G)** is the most common.
 Even though Genesis Genomes are not purebred, snails might evolve into purebreds through the reproduction process if they have 20 times the same gene.

+---

+### Purity

+Purity is an indicator that shows the count of most common gene in snail's genetic sequence.
+Purity for a snail can be 4 at minimum and 20 at maximum.
+* For example; every Genesis Snail's purity is 11.

+---

 #### If an offspring snail receives the two most common genes, which family would it belong to?
 The snail will belong to the family which has the most dominant gene.
 Let's take a look at an example.
 If a snail has a 4X + 4A + 4M + 4H + 4G distribution in its genome, then it will belong to the Garden(G).